Who are you and how did you become interested in technology?

 What do you think are the most interesting controversies?

-What is your own favourit example of this technology?
+What is your own favourite example of this technology?

-We are currently modernizing our systems and deploying security by design and procurement, which involves working closely with partners and businesses and across functions.
+We are currently modernizing our systems and deploying security by design and procurement.
 We own two strategic programmes – 5G readiness and technology enablers for digital technology – and we are contributing to others.

 Can you name any other good examples, nationally or internationally?